-How much does the notary commission cost?
+How much must be paid to the probate

+judge to receive a notary

+commission?

 According to the Alabama Code, the standard fee collected by the probate judge for each notary commission issued is \$25.00.
 However, the fee may be increased by local legislation.
 Please contact your local probate judge to determine the fee for a notary commission in your county.